-Faculty-student coordination and cooperation with regard to campus affairs are secured through the presence of students on faculty committees, by faculty-student conferences, and by other mechanisms, such as course ombudsmen.
+Faculty-student coordination and cooperation with regard to campus affairs are secured through the presence of students on faculty committees, by faculty-student conferences, and by other mechanisms.

 Freshman Advisers

 Each member of the freshman class is assigned a faculty adviser.
 The adviser follows the freshman's progress and provides advice on any questions or problems that the freshman may have.